 - It is rather expensive for the amount of product it contains.

 - Compared to the other entries on this list of best fertilizer for tomatoes in pots, this one has the most amount of critical reviews.
 Most of the complaints were of crop loss, especially those tomatoes planted in containers or in pots, and the product’s unreasonable cost.

 Dr. earth’s all-organic concoction of feather meal, fish bone meal, soft rock phosphate, seaweed extract, among other sources of nutrients, is not just your average fertilizer.
 Aside from being a tomato and vegetable fertilizer, it’s also great for planting shrubs, ornamental trees, as well as bare-root planting.
 Know more about its pros and cons below.

-- Packed with choice strains of essential nutrients, Dr. Earth Organic 5 Tomato, Vegetable, and Herb Fertilizer guarantees a bountiful harvest for tomatoes and every other vegetable you can grow in your backyard.
+- Packed with choice strains of essential nutrients, Dr. Earth Organic 5 Tomato, Vegetable, and Herb Fertilizer guarantee a bountiful harvest for tomatoes and every other vegetable you can grow in your backyard.